|Hometown:||Morning Sun, Iowa|

 As a freshman in 1998-99 Lappe was CU's offensive MVP after she led the team in scoring (10.7 ppg), free throws made (91) and percentage (.827), assists (3.8 apg) and steals (1.7 spg) as the Buffs made their first ever postseason WNIT appearance.
 She played just two games as a sophomore in 1999-2000 before a broken knee cap ended her season.

 A three-time first team Academic All-Big 12 honoree, Lappe graduated from CU with her bachelor's degree in business administration in 2002.
-She is a native of Burlington, Iowa, where she had a stellar prep career.
-An honorable mention Street & Smith's All-American, she graduated from Winfield High School with prep records in career points (1,987), steals (402), steals in a season (111), steals in a game (10), career assists (652), season assists (208), single game assists (14) and a 110-3 (.974) career record.
+She is a native of Morning Sun, Iowa, where she had a stellar prep career.
+An honorable mention Street & Smith's All-American, she graduated from Winfield-Mount Union High School with prep records in career points (1,987), steals (402), steals in a season (111), steals in a game (10), career assists (652), season assists (208), single game assists (14) and a 110-3 (.974) career record.

-She was a first-team Class A (the smallest classification in Iowa) all-state selection from 1996 to 97 and a second-team all-Iowa pick following her freshman year.
+She was a first-team Class A (the smallest classification in Iowa) all-state selection from 1996 to 98 and a second-team all-Iowa pick following her freshman year.
 Her Winfield-Mount Union teams were the Class A state champions in 1995 and 96 and her 1997 team went 28-0 before being upset in the state semifinals, snapping an 80-game win streak.
+Her 1998 Winfield-Mount Union team would also return to the state finals.
 In 2009 Lappe was inducted into the Iowa Girls Basketball Hall of Fame.

 The daughter of Tom and Jean Lappe, she has two siblings who both played college basketball.
 Her older brother Burt is a graduate of Northern Iowa, and her younger brother Jake is a graduate of Luther (Iowa) College.